0xprinc/checks-while-hacks/README.md

 - `C1` - Using SafeMath or 0.8 checked math?
 (SWC-101)
 - `C2` - Are any storage slots read multiple times?
+- `C2` - Implementation should be consistent with the documentation, whats written in docs should be implemented in the contract.
 - `C3` - Are any unbounded loops/arrays used that can cause DoS?
 (SWC-128)
 - `C4` - Use `block.timestamp` only for long intervals.
 (SWC-116)
 - `C5` - Don't use block.number for elapsed time.
 (SWC-116)